zhyan0603/GPUMDkit/README.md

 # GPUMDkit

-**GPUMDkit** is a shell interface for the GPUMD (Graphics Processing Units Molecular Dynamics) program.
-It provides a set of tools to streamline the use of common scripts in GPUMD and neuroevolution potential (NEP), simplifying workflows and enhancing efficiency.
+**`GPUMDkit`** is a shell interface for the [GPUMD](https://github.com/brucefan1983/GPUMD) (*Graphics Processing Units Molecular Dynamics*) program.
+It provides a set of tools to streamline the use of common scripts in GPUMD and  [NEP](https://gpumd.org/potentials/nep.html#nep-formalism) (neuroevolution potential), simplifying workflows and enhancing efficiency.

 ## Features
 - **Simplified Script Invocation**: Easily run scripts for GPUMD and NEP.